richpoore/ManChurchNotes/2012-02-13_Memorization_Meditation.md

 * Psalm 143:5

 Work was before sin.
 It is not bad.
 God called us to subdue the earth and have dominion over it.
-As men, we're action oriented.
+As men, we're action oriented, but it is important that we take time away from action to meditate.

 * God's given us a mind that's part of our physical body (that will die.)
     * we need to train it and bring it under subjection